ibm-cloud-docs/cephaas/network_requirements.md

 {: #network-requirements}

 To facilitate the {{site.data.keyword.cephaas_full_notm}} server infrastructure connectivity, you must evaluate the following network requirements:

 * The data center site must provide network cables to connect the {{site.data.keyword.cephaas_full_notm}} on-premises network infrastructure and the data network at the site.

 * Network cables within the rack are provided as part of the service.

 * The site must provide two uplink cables to connect the {{site.data.keyword.cephaas_full_notm}} on-premises network infrastructure to the IBM Cloud region in a redundant way.

-* IP addresses will need to be provided inside of the customer's IP subnetMore details on the number of IP addresses and internet endpoints will be shared after the order is placed.
+* IP addresses will need to be provided inside of the customer's IP subnet.
+More details on the number of IP addresses and internet endpoints will be shared after the order is placed.

- ** Some of these addresses will need to be able to reach the internet. {{site.data.keyword.cephaas_short}} does not allow deployment in fully disconnected environments.
+* Some of these addresses will need to be able to reach the internet.

+{{site.data.keyword.cephaas_short}} does not allow deployment in fully disconnected environments.
+{: note}